Bicycle helmet: Risk compensation

 It has been hypothesised that the wearing of helmets may make cyclists feel safer and thus take more risks.
 This hypothetical effect is known as risk compensation or risk homeostasis.
 Some authors have suggested that risk compensation occurs with other road safety interventions such as seat belts and anti-lock braking systems, but these views are disputed by other road safety experts.

 A Spanish study of traffic accidents between 1990 and 1999 found that helmeted cyclists involved in accidents were less likely to have committed a traffic law violation than unhelmeted cyclists, and that helmeted cyclists were no more likely to have committed a speeding violation in association with the accident than unhelmeted cyclists.
-The authors concluded that "…although the findings do not support the existence of a strong risk compensation mechanism among helmeted cyclists, this possibility cannot be ruled out."
+The authors concluded that "although the findings do not support the existence of a strong risk compensation mechanism among helmeted cyclists, this possibility cannot be ruled out".

 In one experimental study, adults accustomed to wearing helmets cycled more slowly without a helmet, but no difference in helmeted and unhelmeted cycling speed was found for cyclists who do not usually wear helmets.
-An experimental study found that children negotiating an obstacle course on foot went faster and took more risks when wearing safety gear (including helmets).
+An experimental study found that children navigating an obstacle course on foot went faster and took more risks when wearing safety gear (including helmets).
 A telephone interview study found that in hypothetical scenarios of their children wearing protective equipment or not, parents' ratings of permissible risk for their children was higher if protective gear was hypothetically worn.

 Motorists may also alter their behaviour toward helmeted cyclists.
 One study by Walker in England found that 2500 vehicles passed a helmeted cyclist with measurably less clearance (8.5 cm less) than that given to the same cyclist unhelmeted (out of an average total passing distance of 1.2 to 1.3 metres).
 An initial re-analysis of these data by other investigators agreed that with the 8.5 cm finding, but argued that there were not more "close passes" (which they defined as under 1 metre of clearance).
-In 2018, Walker published a rebuttal, arguing that there were more passes under 1.5m (the legal minimum distance in Spain and Germany) or 2m, and there was not enough evidence to say there weren't more passes at under 1m.
+In 2018, Walker published a rebuttal, arguing that there were more passes under 1.5 m (the legal minimum distance in Spain and Germany) or 2 m, and there was not enough evidence to say there weren't more passes at under 1 m.

-In 1988, Rodgers re-analysed data which supposedly showed helmets to be effective; he found data errors and methodological weaknesses, and concluded that in fact the data showed "bicycle-related fatalities are positively and significantly associated with increased helmet use".
+In 1988, Rodgers reanalyzed data which supposedly showed helmets to be effective; after correcting data errors and methodological weaknesses, he concluded that "bicycle-related fatalities are positively and significantly associated with increased helmet use".
 He mentioned risk compensation as one possible explanation of this association.